Bank House, Bank of England House and Norwich Union House, Bristol

 Designed by Easton, Robertson, Cusdin, Preston and Smith

-These three buildings, enveloping St Mary Le Port Church, will soon be demolished (as of March 2025) and replaced with one nine-storey and two eight-storey office blocks, shops, cafés, restaurants and bars.
+These three buildings, enveloping St Mary Le Port Church, are currently being demolished (as of March 2026) to be replaced with one nine-storey and two eight-storey office blocks, shops, cafés, restaurants and bars.

 Demolition was opposed by Bristol Civic Society, the 20th Century Society and Historic England.
 The developer’s plans claimed the buildings were of “poor quality materials and design”.
 I’m not sure when Portland Stone, polished granite and teak window frames have been considered poor quality.